ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group/gid : one sub-resource to /ace-group is implemented for each group the KDC manages.
 These resources are identified by the group identifiers of the groups the KDC manages (in this example, the group identifier has value "gid").
 These resources support GET and POST method.

-* /ace-group/gid/pub-key : this sub-resource is fixed and supports GET and POST methods.
+* /ace-group/gid/pub-key : this sub-resource is fixed and supports GET and FETCH methods.

 * /ace-group/gid/policies: this sub-resource is fixed and supports the GET method.